-If both the Strategic Partner and ASUW would like to dissolve the partnership for reasons unrelated to meeting expectations outlined above: the dissolution of the partnership will require a two-thirds vote of the current ASUW Senate body.
+If both the Strategic Partner and ASUW would like to dissolve the partnership for reasons unrelated to meeting expectations outlined above: the dissolution of the partnership will require a simple majority vote of the current ASUW Senate body.
 The legislation dissolving the Strategic Partnership shall contain the rational for the dissolution and must have the Strategic Partner as a sponsor.

+If a Strategic Partnership is dissolved the partner will be allowed to finish using the money allocated to them for the current Fiscal Year with the expectation money still be used for the designated line items.
+They will not be allowed to request funding for the next Fiscal Year.
+If the Partner has already been awarded money for the next Fiscal Year, when the partnership is dissolved the leadership members of the partner shall collaborate with Budget & Planning and the Executive branch to establish a revised budget allocation- with the goal of reducing their budget while supporting their organizational activities during the transition.